onboard-id/documentation/api.md

 ### Check credential verification

-To check whether the credential presented by an end user is valid, send a `GET` request to `https://onboardid.herokuapp.com/api/checkVerification` with body of the following format:
+To check whether the credential presented by an end user is valid, send a `GET` request to `https://onboardid.herokuapp.com/api/checkVerification` with parameter:
 ```
-{
     verificationID: <a unique identifier for verification request>
-}
 ```

 If the credential presented by the end user is a valid credential, server response as follows: